Thank you for your interest in the University of Rochester’s biomedical engineering graduate program. Below is information on:

 Students for whom English is not a native language are strongly urged to come to Rochester early, in order to prepare for the first-year program.

-If this fee would cause financial hardship, you may submit a request for a fee waiver before you apply.
+NOTE: If this fee would cause financial hardship, you may submit a request for a fee waiver before you apply.
 Our department will evaluate your request to determine if you qualify for the waiver.
 We will review only your statement.
 Please do not send any confidential financial documents (including copies of tax returns, bank statements, etc.).
-Please forward the following information:

-In addition to completing the online application and personal statement, the following materials must be uploaded to the application no later than January 4:
+In addition to completing the online application, that includes a personal statement and a diversity statement, the following materials must be uploaded to the application:

 - Three letters of recommendation (uploaded to the application per instructions)